Neighbourhood Planning: the basics

 What does it mean for us?

-If the community get behind the Harlesden Neighbourhood Plan by voting for it to become official, the Plan will sit alongside the Local Plan prepared by Brent Council.
-Decisions on planning applications must then be made using both the Local Plan and the neighbourhood plan.
+Now that the Neighbourhood Plan has been adopted via the 2019 referendum, it sits alongside the Local Plan prepared by Brent Council.
+Decisions on planning applications must now be made using both the Local Plan and the neighbourhood plan.

-Communities that are proactive in helping to deliver their vision by drawing up a neighbourhood plan and gaining the consent of local people in the official vote, also benefit from 25% of the revenues from the Community Infrastructure Levy generated from developments taking place in their area.
+Communities that have a Neighbourhood Plan and gaining the consent of local people in the official vote, also benefit from an increased proportion (25% against 15%) of the revenues from the Community Infrastructure Levy generated from developments taking place in their area.
 This may be used to fund a wide range of infrastructure that is needed as a result of development.
+These funds will be retained by LB Brent and disbursed after consultation with the local community.